patojoke/gettt/Using-get5-for-scrims.md

 You can (and should) edit [addons/sourcemod/configs/get5/scrim_template.cfg](https://github.com/splewis/get5/blob/master/configs/get5/scrim_template.cfg).
 In this you can set any scrim-specific cvars in the ``cvars`` section.

 The default settings will playout all 30 rounds and shorten up the halftime break.

+## How to prevent [practicemode](https://github.com/splewis/csgo-practice-mode) from starting during a game?

+I suggest adding the ``sm_practicemode_can_be_started`` cvar (setting to 0) in your live config. get5 generally resets all cvars set in the live config once the match ends, so it will be restored to 1 after your scrim.